Last Updated on

 But, there is another reason for adding copyright information to all your images; a reason that I consider to be more important than protection.
 It is for discovery purposes.

 When someone comes across a photo and is willing to pay money to license it, it is not always easy to track the author because of the nature of uncontrolled image sharing on the web.
 The embedded copyright information helps the buyer locate and contact the author.
 This has happened to me on numerous occasions.

 I highly recommend and even challenge you to develop the habit of adding copyright information to all your photos during the import process.

 The good news is that Lightroom makes this process really simple and almost automated.

-All you have to do is create a Copyright Preset.
+All you have to do is create a Copyright Preset (learn more about different types of Lightroom presets).
 It is easy to add the copyright information to both your new photos and all your previously imported photos in the Lightroom catalog.

 Creating a Copyright Preset

 In the Library Module of Lightroom, locate and open the Metadata Panel on the right side.